Bingawan: History

 With the founding of Barrio Bingawan in 1901, was also the establishment of the Bingawan Baptist Church.
 The early residents were disgusted with the Spaniards because of their tyranny and religious hypocrisy.
 The people responded to the preaching of the Gospel by the Protestant preachers and they gladly embraced the evangelical faith.
 Amando Zamora, an ex-soldier from Luzon who trained under the American missionaries, was brought to Bingawan by Gregorio Lampeño and became the first Pastor of the church.

 Later, Charles Briggs, an American missionary and Don Braulio Manikan, the first Filipino preacher who was converted in Spain by Dr. Eric Lund, came to Bingawan and baptized the early converts.
 The church building was not only used for religious services but also as a school house.
 Amando Zamora was both a pastor and an educator of the early residents.

 In 1904, a group of notable families from Santa Teresa, Dumalag, Capiz came and settled in Bingawan.
 The heads of these respectable families were Isidro Faldas, Clemente Ferasol and Alejandro Pamocol.
 These men were fine leaders.
 They contributed a lot to the development of the Barrio.

 There was a need for the maintenance of peace and order in this newly established community.
 Hence, in 1905, two elders namely Condrado Castroverde and Eulogio Pormilda were appointed as the first policemen of the place.
 They were later replaced by Bernabe Pagara and Felipe Porado as members of the council of elders.

-In the Summer of 1906, a great fire swept over the progressive community which resulted to the great loss of properties and stored gains.
+In the Summer of 1906, a great fire swept over the community which resulted in the great loss of properties and stored gains.
 Several months after the said fire, a great famine occurred.
 However, Mateo Casalmer, then barrio lieutenant, challenged the people to reconstruct their house and the church building. “ In a short period of time, houses sprang up like mushrooms and the church building stood up like magic”, an old resident once said after the call for cooperation was declared.
 All of those things were made possible due to the unparalleled cooperation and unity of the people.

 In August 1912, an energetic and intelligent leader came in the person of Rev. Antonio D. Plagata.
 He was educated in one the public schools in the City of Iloilo and later at the Jaro Industrial School now known as the Central Philippine University.
 He led the church and the school.
 He started the English instructions at school and it had made the school progress tremendously as years went by.
 The school was named Bingawan Institute in 1924.
 The classes in the High School Department were taught by Severo Catedral, Tranquilino Bergante and Delfin Dianala.